Skip to content

 TIP

-Android-Image-Kitchen is not recommended now, because it doesn't handle the boot metadata(such as security patch level) correctly, thus it may not work on some devices.
+Android-Image-Kitchen is not recommended for now, as it doesn't handle the boot metadata (such as security patch level) correctly, thus it may not work on some devices.

 Preparation

-1. Get your phone's stock boot.img; you can get it from your device manufacturers, you may need payload-dumper-go
+1. Get your phone's stock boot.img; you can get it from your device manufacturers, you may need payload-dumper-go.

 2. Download the AnyKernel3 zip file provided by KernelSU that matches the KMI version of your device (you can refer to the Install with custom Recovery).